 The artist chose certain elements—an orange wall and a display cabinet made of wood and glass—as a strategy to evoke an ethnographic museum.
 African masks, the eyes covered by British and French flags, speak to European colonizers’ practice of denying indigenous people their standing traditions.
 Encased insects, juxtaposed with a skull and jawbone, act as metaphors for Europe’s racial (and racist) classification system, an attempt to justify colonization.

-Several other contemporary works from People Get Ready are creating new connections among historical works in the museum’s holdings.
+Several other contemporary works are creating new connections among historical works in the museum’s holdings.
 A painting by Kehinde Wiley is now on view in the European Art Gallery; a work by Pedro Lasch reflects upon the Art of the Americas Gallery; and a photograph by Eve Sussman brings a new dimension to the Medieval European Gallery.

 Conversations among artists tend to repeat throughout history, Schoonmaker pointed out—plein air painting, self-portraiture, mythology, immigration, identity, gender politics.